uvalib/dspace_util/README.md

 The strategy is to make use of the map files that "dspace import" creates which list each import subdirectory alongside the handle of the DSpace item created for it.
-These map files can be copied from the DSpace host back to the development machine and supplied as arguments to indicate which imports should _not_ be included in the next run.
+These map files can be copied from the DSpace host back to the developer workstation and supplied as arguments to indicate which imports should _not_ be included in the next run.

 For example, say that you have 2500 exports to submit, and have already gone